Budapest Ferenc Liszt International Airport: Reconstruction (1947–1950)

 In 1947, it was decided that the airport would be reconstructed for civil aviation.
 Under the three-year plan, 40 million forints were voted for those works.
 The opening ceremony was held in May 1950 and the sections finished allowed Magyar-Szovjet Polgári Légiforgalmi Rt.
 (Hungarian-Soviet Civil Aviation Co.
 Ltd. – MASZOVLET), established in 1946, to operate here.
 At that time the airlines operated only a few foreign flights, in particular, those to Prague, Bucharest, Warsaw, and Sofia.

 Magyar Légiforgalmi Vállalat (Hungarian Airlines – Malév) was established on 25 November 1954.
 The first regular flight taking off from the airport to the West was the Malév's flight into Vienna in summer 1956.
-The first Western airline which launched a flight to Budapest was KLM Royal Dutch Airlines in 1957.
+The first Western airline which launched a flight to Budapest was KLM in 1957.
 The traffic building was finished in this period and the lengthening works of the 2500 m runway were started.
 At the end of 1958 the runway was lengthened to 3010 m and taxiway D was finished.